miroapp/api-clients/packages/typescript-node/docs/quickstart.md

 # Miro node client quickstart guide

-In this guide, we will do the bare minimum to get some data out of the Miro REST API.
-For authentication we will use a hard-coded access token.
-In a later guide we will be more thorough and add proper authentication.
+In this guide, you will learn how to get started with the Miro REST API in no time.
+We will cover how to make your first API call using the Node client library without implementing the authorization process by using a hardcoded access_token.

+At the end of this guide, you will have a NodeJs project able to get the list of all the boards you have access to in a specific team.

 ### Prerequisites

-- Go through steps 2-5 on the [create your app](https://developers.miro.com/docs/build-your-first-hello-world-app#step-2-create-a-developer-team-in-miro) docs.
-In step 5, copy the 'Access token'.
+ - 1: Have a Miro.com account
+ - 2: Create a Developer team, create a developer app, configure your app and install it to generate an access token.
+Please follow steps 2 to 5 on the [Build your first Hello, World app](https://developers.miro.com/docs/build-your-first-hello-world-app#step-2-create-a-developer-team-in-miro) guide.
+Save the `access_token` to use it later.

+If you want to integrate Miro into an existing app, start at step 3.

 #### 1: Create a folder and navigate into it